Empowering Voters. Defending Democracy.

 LOCAL HIGH SCHOOLS WELCOME LWV VOLUNTEERS

-League of Women Voters of Licking County President Rita Kipp recently addressed approximately 300 students at Watkins Memorial High School as part of a voter registration effort.
-Kipp asked students to think about why voting matters to them to elicit the issues they care about, adding, “We vote for candidates who share our sense of what matters, who share our values and perspectives on important issues.”
-League volunteers then distributed voter registration forms and pens, helped students who had questions, and checked each completed form before delivering them to the Licking County Board of Elections.
+League of Women Voters of Licking County members registered new voters at local high schools, including Licking Valley, Newark and Watkins Memorial.
+At an assembly at Watkins Memorial High School, League President Rita Kipp asked students to think about why voting matters to them to elicit the issues they care about, adding, “We vote for candidates who share our sense of what matters, who share our values and perspectives on important issues.”
+League volunteers distributed voter registration forms, answered student questions, and delivered completed forms to the Licking County Board of Elections.

 Interested in hosting a League speaker at your school or upcoming event?
 Contact us at: lwvlickingcounty@gmail.com